A photographic series of environmental portraits captured during the global Coronavirus (COVID-19) pandemic.

 Roxy O.

-My name is Roxie, I am 31 years old.
-Made in Spain for Australia.
+My name is Roxy, I’m 31 years old — made in Spain for Australia.

-I arrived in Melbourne 6 years ago and made Fitzroy my home.
-Just going for a walk and seeing family faces everyday keeps you sane.
+I arrived in Melbourne six years ago and made Fitzroy my home.
+Just going for a walk and seeing familiar faces each day keeps you sane.

-Im so grateful to live with legends that make everyday count.
-The family you choose, for ever.
+I’m so grateful to live with legends who make every day count.
+The family you choose — forever.

 Nicola P.